carolinestyc/MechaCar_Statistical_Analysis/README.md

 ![lot_summary](https://user-images.githubusercontent.com/96352625/163754824-c84230bb-cd38-4f94-b8d9-f6a4eb29d98f.png)

 ## t-Tests on Suspension Coils
-Tee one sample t-test has a mean of 1498.78 and a p-value of 0.06028; not significant to reject the null hypothesis.
+The one sample t-test has a mean of 1498.78 and a p-value of 0.06028; not significant to reject the null hypothesis.
 Therefore, the mean of all 3 lots is statistically similiar to the population mean of 1500.

 ![t test_function](https://user-images.githubusercontent.com/96352625/163757471-9d464839-35f9-47eb-b2c9-d34a8a34d177.png)